ngocchung/DeleteRequest/README.md

 ## Synopsis

-An Android sample project that implements DELETE request with body parameters.
+An Android Volley sample project that implements DELETE request with body parameters.

 ## Code Example
 ```